Unhappy with the salary or benefits that were offered you for a new job? Consider making a counteroffer to your prospective employer.

 Thank you very much for offering me the position of Senior Sales Associate at The Revelation Company.
-The opportunity looks very interesting, and I am sure that I would find the position fascinating.
+The opportunity looks very interesting, and I am sure that I would find the position rewarding.

-I am hoping that we can discuss the possibility of including commission to my base salary as my experience and contacts will enable me to bring additional revenue to the company.
-Please let me know if we can meet to discuss this before I make a decision about accepting your offer.
+I am hoping that we can discuss the possibility of adding a 5% commission to my base salary, as my 15-year track record in sales and Rolodex of contacts will enable me to bring additional revenue to the company.
+Please let me know if we can discuss this before I make a decision about accepting your offer.

 Thank you for your consideration.